 Roadmap to Buying a Condo

 So you think you want to buy a home, really?
 It’s important to keep in mind that it’s not like running down to Macy’s and buying a pair of sexy jeans, where you can actually try them on for size, check yourself out in the mirror, see how they make your hot derriere look...yeah, baby, I’m talking to you.
-Can you imagine people noticing you as you drift by, walking with incredible con dence, with your two-hundred dollar pair of designer jeans wrapped around your hips?
+Can you imagine people noticing you as you drift by, walking with incredible confidence, with your two-hundred dollar pair of designer jeans wrapped around your hips?
 You’ve got the picture.
 Hell yes, they are worth every penny.
 Swipe that credit card; I have a date tonight.
 Now, that was easy.
-Even with a bit of guilt after you get home, you are feeling mighty ne.
+Even with a bit of guilt after you get home, you are feeling good about your mighty fine.

 You may be interested in our search by category section too!